nmamore/FPGA_QuantumComputer_Simulator/README.md

 # FPGA_QuantumComputer_Simulator
-Project to implement a quantum computer simulator on FPGA
+Project to implement a quantum computer simulator on FPGA.
+See wiki for details